egil10/stoch/README.md

 - Til VM (Na-Na-Na)
 - Til VM Vi Skal Igjen

+### Bombaristoclat
+A sun-soaked tropical escape through funk and disco.
+This album captures the essence of beachside vibes, island rhythms, and carefree summer energy.
+From surf-side grooves to Caribbean heatwaves, each track transports you to paradise with infectious melodies and laid-back funk that makes you want to dance in the sand.

+**9 tracks** including:
+- Bombaristoclat
+- Beachside Love
+- Ocean Breeze Interlude
+- Clat
+- Island Roamer
+- Surf On It
+- Beach Lovers
+- Kingston Heatwave
+- Sail Along

 ## 🎮 Interactive Web Player

 The site features a fully-functional, modern music player with: